pmndrs/react-three-fiber/api.md

 #### Using 3rd-party objects declaratively

-The `extend` function extends three-fibers catalogue of JSX elements.
+The `extend` function extends three-fiber's catalogue of JSX elements.
+Components added this way can then be referenced in the scene-graph using camel casing similar to other primitives.

 ```jsx
 import { extend } from 'react-three-fiber'